misc0110/JBPPDrawfulQuestionEditor/README.md

   * *Joke Audio File*: You can add a short audio file for jokes.
 Check the checkbox and enter the path to the audio file to do so.
   * *Save question*: Save the question.
 It is not yet written back to the game, this is done using `Create assets`.
 + **Step 3 (optional)**: Add new questions using `New Question` or delete one or multiple questions by selecting them and clicking `Delete question`.
-+ **Step 4**: If you are done editing questions, either click `Create assets` to create a new *assets.bin*.
++ **Step 4 (without Loader)**: If you are done editing questions, click `Create assets` to create a new *assets.bin*.
 Replace the original *assets.bin* with the newly generated to use your new questions (it is suggested to do a backup first).
-Or create a patch to distribute it to your friends using `Save as patch`.
-You can then load the original *assets.bin*, and apply the patch using `Apply patch`.
-This has the advantage that you do not need to share the 350MB *assets.bin* file.
++ **Step 4 (with Loader)**: Create a patch for the mod loader (and to distribute it to your friends) using `Save as patch`.
++ Copy the patch and the files `loader.py` and `jbpp.py` to the game directory.
+If you start the loader (`python3 loader.py`), you can select the patches to apply to the game.
+If you want to edit a patch, first load the original *assets.bin*, and apply the patch using `Apply patch`.